codesinger/shu/doc/shu-manual.md

 The third list matches "using," "namespace," "thing," "::," "Bob," and ";".

 With one function call, you have found a reasonably complex pattern.
-The tokens scanned to not include comments.
+The tokens scanned do not include comments.
 This means that the above example would have worked identically on a list of tokens derived from

 ```